tomloprod/ionic-push-php/README.md

 // Alert Title, only applicable for iWatch devices
 $iWatchTitle = "Hi!";

-// Configuration of the notification
+// Assign the previously defined configuration parameters to each platform, as well as the title and message:
 $notificationConfig = [
     'title' => 'Your notification title',
     'message' => 'Your notification message.
 Bla, bla, bla, bla.',